andresti/markdown-cv/index.md

 At various other times I've also studied computer science and worked on practical business problems as a software developer.
 The unique skill set obtained through these experiences has given me a good background to solve various quantitative problems.

-Nowadays, I'm mostly interested in applying my skills to topics connected to machine learning.
+Nowadays, I'm mostly interested in applying my skills to topics connected to machine learning, in which I have experience starting from my Master's studies, through my career in physics up to my current job in creating virtual assistants.
-I first worked on machine learning during my Masters studies, where my topic was about using the minimal description length (MDL) principle to learn rule sets with exceptions that are also naturally understandable to humans.
-Afterwards, I worked in experimental particle physics, where an important issue is signal-background separation and used various classification methods for this.
-But I also used other methods such as clustering to better and more efficiently model the underlying physical processes.
-Currently I'm focused on creating virtual customer service assistants, working on software development and machine learning problems in natural language processing.

 <!-- Always up for new intellectually stimulating problems to improve the world in some way. -->